Posted on May 29 2011

 excerpt taken from Online Running Gear.Com

 To read the entire article please click the link above.

+With some stretching and a little help from ActiveWrap, you can learn how to treat plantar fasciitis at home.
 My cure for plantar fasciitis has been a combination of the following treatments:

 Ice: Apply ice twice a day to the area of soreness.
 For me, this is a very localized point on my heel.
 Since plantar fasciitis is caused by a pulling or overuse of the fascia or arch tendon, instinct would tell me that I should apply the ice to the arch.
 However, my orthopedic surgeon advised me to apply it directly to the area of pain.
 I could definitely feel the difference when I changed the area that I was icing.
 So, my recommendation would be to ice where the pain is.